mindkomm/timber-integration-woocommerce/docs/installation.md

 The function `render_default_template()` makes it possible for you to render the default files used by WooCommerce.
 If you have more complex functionality that you need to apply, you can also copy the contents of the `render_default_template` function into `woocommerce.php` directly and adapt it there.

-## Copy default templates to your theme
+## Optional: copy default templates to your theme

 In the **defaults** folder of the integration, you’ll find [default Twig templates](https://github.com/MINDKomm/timber-integration-woocommerce/tree/master/defaults).
 You can copy them over to a **woocommerce** folder in the Twig views folder of your theme.